-When it comes to movies, there aren't many things that are more divisive than the use of 3D (Except for the Star Wars prequels).
+When it comes to movies, there aren't many things that are more divisive than the use of 3D (except for the Star Wars prequels and sequels).
 Those who love it love it.
 Those who hate it hate it.
 There's plenty of misinformation and assumptions to be found.
-But now, over 13 years after the current iteration of 3D made its comeback, how are things faring, how can you use it, and what is it all about?
-Here are six basic facts about 3D in 2018.

 3D is depth perception, nothing more.
 It is what you see every day, as long as you have two healthy, functioning eyes.
-Sometimes things are close up but more often than not they're far away, and stereo vision is always subconsciously used to enhance clarity and our perception of shape and distance.
+Sometimes objects are close up, but more often than not, they're far away, and stereo vision is always subconsciously used to enhance clarity and our perception of shape and distance.

 As such, being both mundane and beautiful at the same time, it can't be arbitrarily asserted that 3D is only suited to certain genres like animated or action films.
 Actually, 3D's intricacies can be even better appreciated in slower sequences.

 Another myth that has been perpetuated and still has a foothold among some is that 3D is only worth watching if it's filmed in that way from the beginning with a twin-lens camera, and that 3D conversions are somehow lower quality.
 However, it's worth noting that no major 3D movie conversion has been done fully automated but requires manual input by artists (I know because I dabble in this myself).

 One thing that contributed to conversion's bad rep was that in the early era of digital 3D when 3D movies were starting to get mainstream after the success of Avatar, a number of films that were never planned to be released in 3D had a last-minute conversion.
 Due to limited time to complete them and lower budgets, they were usually on the subtle side.
 That doesn't mean they were bad because while a few early conversions were, most weren't.
 While not nearly as powerful as today's conversions, most were accurate and an improvement nonetheless.